 "In other words, it wasn't denying another actor computing power so we could win a transient tactical operational engagement, it was preserving the strength of the American computing industry on which we would have to rely over the long term for our success."

 He remembered that day in December 2015, when a terrorist attack in San Bernardino, California, led a federal judge to ask Apple to help the FBI unlock an iPhone recovered from one of the shooters.

 The former director of the NSA backed Apple over the FBI, not on privacy nor commercial grounds, but because of his broader definition of security.

 "[Then-FBI Director] Jim Comey's requests were totally legitimate, but in our view, the cost of conceding exceptional access outweighed the benefits of exceptional access in this case, all within the confines of thinking about security," he said.

-"Now we could be right, we could be wrong, and there could be other circumstances when we're all for exceptional access because of the physical threat that it entails, but I would just simply invite to examine your conscience: don't be quite so reflexive in your point of view.
+"Now we could be right, we could be wrong, and there could be other circumstances when we're all for exceptional access because of the physical threat that it entails.
+But I would just simply invite you to examine your conscience: don't be quite so reflexive in your point of view.

 "And for God's sake, that which I just described is never a combat between the forces of light and the forces of darkness.
 It's a discussion among free people trying to balance things, both of which they'd like to have in full measure: privacy and security and freedom and liberty."